Gary Barta: Career

-In February 2016, the President Bruce Harreld extended Barta's contract through 30 June 2021.
+In February 2016, the president Bruce Harreld extended Barta's contract through 30 June 2021.
 The new contract includes $4.6 million in guaranteed compensation with an increase each in annual base salary, annual deferred compensation, and annual bonuses.

 In October 2017, it was revealed that Barta has been diagnosed with prostate cancer.
 He notified the university that he will be taking an extended leave of absence until he is able to recover.
 Barbara Burke took over the athletic director responsibilities while Barta received treatment.

+On May 26, 2023, Barta announced his retirement from the post.
+His AD tenure will be exactly 17 years long as his last day will be August 1, 2023.

 Controversy while at Iowa

-Title IX and Sexual Harassment Issues

-In November 2012, Peter Gray, associate director of athletic student services, resigned from University of Iowa after an internal investigation accused him of sexually harassing male student-athletes.
-Gray was also accused of giving football tickets to someone outside the university in exchange for nude photographs.
-He also had pictures on his work computer that were considered "suggestive in nature", including a picture of the men's swimming team he used as a screen saver and two showing individuals engaged in sexual acts with toys or stuffed animals.
-Iowa had earlier conducted an investigation, and at least some of Gray's behavior had been known for years.

-On 27 January 2016, the athletic department agreed to a $200,000 settlement in a gender discrimination lawsuit filed by former women's assistant track coach, Michael Scott.
-Scott had been hired on an interim basis but was passed over for the permanent position due to a university mandate that a female be hired for the position.